 At the same time stated in the notice, the Board shall hear and consider all objections or protest, if any to the report.
 Thereafter, the Board may adopt, revise, change, or modify the report and overrule any or all objections thereto.
 The Board's determination on each charge, delinquency, penalty, and interest identified in the report shall be final.

-Following the Board's hearings, to be held April 5, 2022 and May 3, 2022, at 10:00 am, 2022 by May 2021, or other date as designated by the County Auditor, the District shall file with the County Auditor a copy of the report signed by the District Board President, stating the Board adopted the report.
+Following the Board's hearings, to be held April 5, 2022 and May 3, 2022, at 10:00 am, the District shall file with the County Auditor a copy of the report signed by the District Board President, stating the Board adopted the report.
 The District shall request the County Auditor to include the amount of charges, including penalties, interest, and delinquencies, on the bills for taxes levied against the properties identified in the report, and the SLO County Auditor to charge an additional $2.00 fee to each parcel for performing this collection service.

 SECTION 5.0 CHARGES, PENALTIES, AND INTEREST: